timrobertson0122/CV/README.md

 **Sportradar** (Mar 2014 - April 2015)
    *Analyst*
-  - Skilled in conducting detailed data analysis and writing high quality reports for major international clients such as UEFA
+  - Skilled in conducting detailed data analysis and writing high-quality reports for major international clients such as UEFA
   - Product development work using JIRA
-  - Conducted peer training on Excel
+  - Conducted peer training on Microsoft Excel

 **Betfair** (Aug 2006 - May 2013)
-   *Numerous team leader roles across operations, risk, trading and integrity*
+   *Numerous team leader roles across operations, risk, trading, and integrity*
-  - Relocated to establish an international team
+  - Relocated to establish and manage an international team
   - Set and exceeded departmental KPIs for performance and accuracy
   - Use of SQL, Business Objects, VBA